Health Benefits of Natto: The Japanese Secret to Longevity

 Natto can be eaten every evening, but it is advisable not to eat it on an empty stomach, as its high fiber content may cause discomfort for those with digestive issues.

 Natto is generally most beneficial when eaten in the evening.
-For most people, around 1.59 ounces (45 grams) per day is sufficient to obtain its health benefits.
-For those with cardiovascular disease or thrombosis, increasing the intake to approximately 3.17 ounces (90 grams) daily is recommended for enhanced benefits.
+For most people, about 45 grams (1.59 ounces) per day is sufficient to obtain its health benefits.
+For those with cardiovascular disease or thrombosis, increasing the intake to about 90 grams (3.17 ounces) daily is recommended for enhanced benefits.

 The growth of Bacillus natto and the activity of its enzymes are nearly halted when frozen, so it is best to freeze any unused natto to preserve its quality.